hamzaijaz-solodev/Anime-Reviews-Scraper-with-Visual-Analysis/README.md

 ## Reviews Scraping:

 The Review Scraper scrapes all the reviews from the selected Anime.
-It scrapes each individual username, date and review score.
+It scrapes each individual username, date, opinion and review score.

 Below is a Screenshot of the Review Scraping:-